Black Collections Symposium

 Welcome to the 2024 Black Collections Symposium

-The Community-Driven Archives (CDA) Initiative's third annual Black Collections Symposium takes place on Oct.
+The Community-Driven Archives (CDA) Initiative's third annual Black Collections Symposium took place on Oct.
 17 at Hayden Library and Oct.
 19 at Burton Barr Public Library.
-The theme of this year's symposium is the "Legacy and Future of Black Student Activism" and the event is free and open to ASU students, staff, faculty and community members.
+The theme of the 2024 symposium was the "Legacy and Future of Black Student Activism" and the event was free and open to ASU students, staff, faculty and community members.

 Image credit: The Dunbar Social and Literary club, Sahauro Yearbook, 1940.
 LD 179.47 .S3 1972 University Archives, ASU Library.